Materials-Consortia/OPTIMADE/optimade.md

 }
 ```

 ## <a name="h.4.5">4.5.
-Provider-specific 'databases' endpoint</a>
+Databases endpoint</a>

-The provider-specific databases endpoint is a common endpoint for all OPTiMaDe databases
-related to a single database provider.
-In short, the response MUST be identical across all OPTiMaDe APIs of one provider.

-It may be considered as an introspection endpoint, similar to the `info` endpoint,
-but at a provider level: that is, `info` endpoints provide information on the given
-database, while the `databases` endpoint provides information on the database provider (in particular, the list of its OPTiMaDe databases).
+This endpoint collects sub-endpoints to get information on other databases
+known by the current one.

 The endpoint MUST be provided at the path `<base_url>/databases`.